 How do various Nordic countries contribute to deterrence and non-proliferation, either nationally or through multilateral efforts?
 Where and how might their contribution(s) be expanded?

 What might be expected of Finland in terms of crisis prevention, crisis response, protection of Finnish nationals, and humanitarian assistance in the event of a failure of deterrence in other regions?
 How are other Nordic states assessing and/or planning for their response in such a contingency?

-The final report will be presented at a large public conference to be organized by FIIA, featuring a prominent keynote speaker and panel presentations from select members of the high-level experts group.
+The final report was presented at a large public conference organized by FIIA, featuring a prominent keynote speaker and panel presentations from select members of the high-level experts group.

-The project is part of the implementation of the Government Plan for Analysis, Assessment and Research activities.
+The project was part of the implementation of the Government Plan for Analysis, Assessment and Research activities.